MVala123/AJ23233/README.md

 <h2>About me</h2>

 I am currently working as a Software Developer.
-I am quite fond of learning new technologies, in addition to Python, Flask, Django, Kafka, PostgreSQL my strogest skill is Machine Learning.
+I am quite fond of learning new technologies, in addition to <b>Python, Flask, Django, Kafka, PostgreSQL my strogest skill is Machine Learning.</b> <br>
-I would appreciate any opportunities that would require such skills and will be curious to migrate/integrate the product with cloud technologies
+I would appreciate any opportunities that would require such skills and will be curious to migrate/integrate the product with cloud technologies<br>
-⚡ Fun fact: I love to connect with people and learn about their journey, it helps me to open up my mind for different perspectives on various domains.
+⚡ Fun fact: I love to connect with people and learn about their journey, it helps me to open up my mind for different perspectives on various domains.<br>
 💬 Ask me anything, I will be more than happy to help :D <br>
 Follow me on LinkedIn: https://www.linkedin.com/in/ajay-vanara-aa768a170/